Sbuazjr/alx-low_level_programming/0x01-variables_if_else_while/README.md

 #!/bin/bash
-File 11. script that prints all possible different combinations of three digits.
+File 12. script that all possible combinations of two two-digit numbers.